ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-02-ethereum-classsic-course-7-ethereum-classics-philosophy-of-code-is-law/index.md

 These three pillars combined guarantee that the network is truly decentralized and immutable, and these characteristics make possible and true the principle of Code Is Law.

-Code Is Law; the fact that all decentralized applications in the system will run as designed with no possibility of tampering, and that transactions will be posted and never reversed; guarantees the benefits of long term survivability, censorship resistance, and unstoppability of Ethereum Classic, and makes it uncompromisable and uncapturable.
+Code Is Law: all decentralized applications in the system will run as designed with no possibility of tampering and transactions will be posted and never reversed.
+It guarantees the benefits of long-term survivability, censorship resistance, and unstoppability of Ethereum Classic making it uncompromisable and uncapturable.

 ![Pillars and benefits of Code Is Law](./etc-pillars.png)